AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

   </div>
 ```

-we are done with the banner! almost! the banner is the big div! everything is inside
+We are almost done with the banner.
+We are missing the big div, that is engloving everything.

 ```html
   <div class="top-navbar">
     <!- [... insert top-navbar code ...] -->
   </div>